The Faculty of Engineering offers the opportunity to study for full-time and part-time MPhil and PhD degrees across each of our departments:

 If you are interested in applying, we would recommend that you familiarise yourself with our research areas and staff expertise and then contact us to discuss your research project proposal with the relevant supervisor in the first instance.
 Please then visit our applications pages to find out how to apply.

-MPhil: A masters degree (or international equivalent) with an average mark of 60% and above; or a first or upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.
+MPhil: An upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.
+Non-UK qualifications will be assessed against this standard.

-PhD: A masters degree (or international equivalent) with an average mark of 60% and above plus, an upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.
+PhD: A master’s degree (or international equivalent) with an average mark of 60% and above plus, an upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.
+Non-UK qualifications will be assessed against this standard.

 Applicants must have graduated from an approved university.
 Other equivalent qualifications will be considered on a case-by-case basis.